cdayjr/video-tag/README.md

 - YouTube videos
 - YouTube videos with timestamps
 - YouTube playlists
+  - YouTube playlists that start from a specific video with timestamps
+  - YouTube user uploads list
+  - YouTube playlists that are just comma separated video IDs
 - Vimeo videos
 - Vimeo videos with timestamps
 - Vimeo albums